haturatu/pb-auth-proxy/README.md

 # The URL of the backend service you want to protect
 TARGET_URL=http://localhost:8081

-# A long, random string for securing session cookies
+# A long, random string for securing session cookies and JWTs
 # For production, generate a new key using: openssl rand -base64 45
 SESSION_SECRET=my-super-secret-key